Intensive Explores Lifestyle Factors Affecting Heart Health

 “All of the latest science on nutrition, smoking, exercise, and mindfulness/connection will be shared and discussed in lively interactive formats,” explains Freeman.
 “The Intensive will feature all of the key thought leaders in lifestyle and nutrition.
 We’ll even have an in-depth ACC-Talk from K. Michael Cummings, PhD, MPH, on tobacco regulation efforts along with a session devoted to showing clinicians how to motivate their patients to make changes!”

 Unique to the session format this year, the Lifestyle Medicine Intensive will utilize an audience response system tool through the ACC.16 App.
 Attendees can browse to the Intensive sessions 51 – 53 or search for “Lifestyle Medicine” in the mobile app to access the tool and join the conversation.
 Attendees will have the ability to respond to polls in real-time, submit their own questions to the co-chairs, and see questions that others in the session have asked.

-Keywords: ACC Publications, ACC Annual Scientific Session, Cardiovascular Diseases, Cardiovascular Diseases, Diet, Vegetarian, Electronic Cigarettes, Exercise, Life Style, Mindfulness, Mobile Applications, Smoking, Sports Medicine, Tobacco
+Keywords: ACC Publications, ACC Annual Scientific Session, Cardiovascular Diseases, Cardiovascular Diseases, Diet, Vegetarian, Electronic Nicotine Delivery Systems, Exercise, Life Style, Mindfulness, Mobile Applications, Smoking, Sports Medicine, Tobacco

 < Back to Listings